HUST-EIC-AI-LAB/COVID-19-Initial-Model/README.md

 ### Test
-To evaluate my model on our dataset, run:
+To evaluate my model on our dataset, run this command:
 ```sh
 python test_case.py
 ```